ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

    ```
    {: codeblock}

 If the goal is to create an architecture that is resilient across {{site.data.keyword.cloud_notm}} zonal failures then cross zone traffic should generally be avoided.
 Routing on the enterprise could insure that all traffic destined to the cloud be organized and routed to avoid the cross zone traffic in the cloud.
 The enterprise concept of zones will need to be understood.
-In this tutorial the phantom VPC address prefixes will identify the cloud zone associated with an enterprise device.
+In this tutorial the phantom VPC address prefixes will identify the zone associated with an enterprise device.

 ### Spoke Egress routing
 {: #vpc-transit-spoke-egress-routing}

-To resolve this problem transit <-> spoke traffic will be routed to stay in the same zone.
+To resolve this problem transit <-> spoke(s) traffic will be routed to stay in the same zone.
 The spoke -> transit traffic can be routed using an egress routing table in the spokes.

 ![vpc-transit-spoke-egress](images/vpc-transit-hidden/vpc-transit-spoke-egress.svg){: class="center"}
 {: style="text-align: center;"}